Home Korean Ingredient GlossaryGrains Korean Rice (Mepssal)

 Finally, short-grain rice is classified by the short grains that are only a bit longer than they are wide.
 The grains cling together when cooked without becoming mushy or watery.
 The short-grain varieties have the highest starch content out of the three classifications.

-Now that we classified rice, let’s learn about ‘mepssal’ used in Korean cooking!
+Now that we have classified rice, let’s learn about ‘mepssal’ used in Korean cooking!

-‘Mepssal’ refers to the kind of rice people in South Korea use for their everyday rice-based savory meals.
-In English, people refer to ‘mepssal’ as uncooked non-glutinous short-grain rice.
+‘Mepssal’ refers to the kind of rice people in South Korea use for their everyday rice-based meals.
+In English, people refer to ‘mepssal’ as uncooked, non-glutinous, short-grain rice.

-‘Mepssal’ differs from ‘Chapssal’ (찹쌀), which refers to the extremely sticky short-grain sweet rice or glutinous short-grain rice.
-People use the ‘chapssal’ varieties of rice to make rice cakes or desserts in South Korea.
+‘Mepssal’ differs from ‘Chapssal’ (찹쌀), which refers to the extremely sticky, short-grain, sweet rice or glutinous short-grain rice.
+The ‘chapssal’ varieties of rice are often used to make rice cakes or desserts in South Korea.

 What Varieties of Rice Should I Buy When Cooking Korean Food?

 In South Korea and Japan, people cultivate the short-grained varieties of Japonica rice, which gains a slightly sticky texture when cooked.
 This is because of the amount of starch naturally present in certain short-grain Japonica varieties.
-While both countries use the same varieties of rice, they cultivate and prepare them in vastly different methods resulting in a difference in rice flavor and texture.
-If you are interested in learning the complicated history of South Korea and Japan relations when it comes to rice, you can read about it here
+While both countries use the same types of rice, they cultivate and prepare them in vastly different methods resulting in a difference in flavor and texture.
+If you are interested in learning about the complicated history of South Korean and Japanese relations (specifically about rice), you can read about it here.

 Note: Not all Japonica varieties are short-grain.
 For example, Wuchang rice is a Chinese medium-grain variety of Japonica rice.
 Calrose is another type of medium-grain Japonica rice developed in 1948 and is now a generic term for California medium-grain Japonicas.

-Unfortunately, most westerners do not know the differences in varieties of rice like they do in many East Asian countries.
-When buying rice for Korean dishes in western grocery stores, you need to look for short-grained rice with a higher starch content than long-grain rice.
+Unfortunately, most Westerners do not know the differences in varieties of rice as they do in many East Asian countries.
+When buying rice for Korean dishes in Western grocery stores, you need to look for short-grained rice with a higher starch content than long-grain rice.
 Outside of Korea, I recommend buying ‘Calrose style’ varieties.
-While not exactly the same, it is consistently available in grocery stores for an affordable price.
+While not the same, it is consistently available in grocery stores for an affordable price.
 Not only that, it is a good option for those looking for a decent and consistently delicious bowl of rice.

 Note: I do not recommend buying nondescript ‘sushi rice’ in the grocery store.
 Often, rice labeled as ‘sushi rice’ is not coincidentally the same type of rice from brand to brand.
 This can alter the cooking times as well as the starchiness and flavor of the rice.
 Instead, if you do buy ‘sushi rice’ make sure it is of the short-grain Japonica or Calrose varieties.

-In the end, we hope you enjoyed learning about Korean rice known as ‘mepssal.’
-We have already cooked with this ingredient often on our blog.
-In the future, we will cook with it some more.
+In the end, I hope you enjoyed learning about Korean rice known as ‘mepssal.’
+I have already cooked with this ingredient often on our blog.
+In the future, I will cook with it even more.

-If you would like to read more about cooking, you can find further recipes on our blog.
-We listed some of our favorite Carving A Journey rice-based recipes below!
-For reference, many recipes are influenced by our blended Korean and Southern heritage.
+If you would like to read more about cooking, you can find recipes as well as further Korean ingredient articles on my blog.
+I listed some of my favorite Carving A Journey recipes below!
+For reference, many recipes are influenced by my family’s blended Korean and Southern heritage.

 Further Carving A Journey Recipes: